Vinark117/old-docs.vinark.dev/better-rule-tiles/known-issues.md

     UnityEngine.GUIUtility:ProcessEvent (int,intptr,bool&)
     ```

     This error also doesn't cause any problems.
-It mostly gets thrown when a window in the editor changes sizes.
+It mostly gets thrown when a window in the editor changes sizes. -->

 - The random sprites option can behave weirdly.
 Time and cause of this bug is currently unknown.
 - Hexagon grid zooming doesn't center around the mouse cursor properly.
 - Sprite drawer cannot be moved
+- Unity 2022.2 2D URP - sprites are not displayed correctly